 Karen L. Smith, MD, FAAFP, a family physician in Raeford, North Carolina, is a member of the board of directors of the American Academy of Family Physicians.
 The AAFP represents 129,600 physicians and medical students nationwide.
-As an AAFP board member, Smith advocates on behalf of family physicians and patients to inspire positive change in the US health care system.
+As an AAFP board member, Smith advocates on behalf of family physicians and patients to inspire positive change in the U.S. health care system.

 A member of the AAFP since 1989, Smith has served as chair of the Commission on Governmental Advocacy and chair of the Congress of Delegates Reference Committee on Practice Enhancement.
-Her personal, clinical, and professional excellence was recognized by in 2017 when Smith was named the AAFP Family Physician of the Year.
+Her personal, clinical, and professional excellence was recognized n 2017 when Smith was named the AAFP Family Physician of the Year.

-Smith also served as adjunct clinical instructor in the Department of Family Medicine & Community Health at Duke University, adjunct instructor in the Department of Family Medicine at the University of North Carolina-Chapel Hill, and adjunct instructor in the Division of Health Sciences at East Carolina University.
+Smith has also served as adjunct clinical instructor in the Department of Family Medicine & Community Health at Duke University, adjunct instructor in the Department of Family Medicine at the University of North Carolina-Chapel Hill, and adjunct instructor in the Division of Health Sciences at East Carolina University.

 Smith is board certified by the American Board of Family Medicine and has the AAFP Degree of Fellow, an earned degree awarded to family physicians for distinguished service and continuing medical education.